canada-ca/open-source-logiciel-libre/en/contribution.md

 ### Managers, functional specialists, and equivalents responsible for developing or overseeing development of source code are responsible for

-- Ensuring that the source code does not contain [Protected Information](#protected-information), by:
+#### Ensuring that the source code is released as open source software
-  - Keeping sensitive data such as credentials secure and separate from source code
-  - Not storing keys and other sensitive material in systems not approved for that purpose
-  - Doing code reviews to increase the likelihood of catching bugs, security vulnerabilities, and reduces the risk of committing sensitive data
-  - Implementing controls sufficient to prevent unauthorized or inadvertent changes

 - Hosting the source code publicly in an open internet [Source Code Repository](#source-code-repository)
 - Keeping track of changes using a version control system
 - Using an [Open Source Initiative approved licence](open-source-initiative-approved-licence)